-Asphalt Paving Systems Inc. reached a settlement of race bias charges brought against it by the U.S. Equal Employment Opportunity Commission on behalf of Black employees who claim they were subject to deliberately humiliating treatment and racial epithets.
+Asphalt Paving Systems Inc. reached a settlement of race bias charges brought against it by the U.S. Equal Employment Opportunity Commission on behalf of Black employees who claim they were subjected to deliberately humiliating treatment and racial epithets.

-In an October civil complaint filed in federal court in Tampa, the agency claimed that 12 Black employees of the Tampa-area unit of the Hammonton, N.J.,-based company were subject to a hostile work environment in violation of Title VII of the federal civil rights law.
+In an October civil complaint filed in federal court in Florida, the agency claimed that 12 Black employees of the Tampa-area unit of the Hammonton, N.J.,-based company were subject to a hostile work environment in violation of Title VII of the federal civil rights law.

 According to the complaint, a Black paving crew working alongside or in close proximity to white crews was, among other abuses, showered with frequent racial slurs by supervisors and other employees, exposed to a Confederate flag and given worse work assignments with longer commutes than other crew members.